 To get a better idea of what I mean, check out these brands that either nailed it or failed it with their Memorial Day marketing campaigns:

-U.S. Navy: NAILED IT.
+U.S. Navy: NAILED IT

-The Huffington Post: FAILED IT.
+The Huffington Post: FAILED IT

 — Huffington Post (@HuffingtonPost) May 27, 2016